martinolorusso/FIND/README.md

 # FIND

-This is the repo hosting FIND automatic quality inspection package
+This is the repo hosting FIND automatic quality inspection application.

-### ---> Documentation is under construction! <---

 ## Data